How much does a tax return cost? [2026]

 BAS lodgement by a tax accountant: $150 to $500

-The main factor influencing your tax accountant cost is your business structure.
+Your business structure plays a big role in how much you’ll pay for a tax accountant.
 Sole traders, partnerships, and companies generally require more frequent and complex tax management than individual taxpayers, which increases the cost of managing tax affairs.

 If you’re a business owner, hiring a registered tax agent or accountant is a smart investment to ensure you maximise deductions and remain compliant with ATO regulations.
 These professionals can identify eligible tax deductions, help with business activity statements (BAS), and manage lodgements efficiently— reducing the risk of ATO penalties or missed claims.